andrewjamesrose/grey-code/angular/d3demo/README.md

           i.e. targetting a specific db.json and a specific routes file --no-cors=true is optional for the cross origin stuff
   3) The server should now be launchable via `npm run backend`
+  4) Due to CORS blocking in Angular it is necessary to add a proxy to allow calls from the Angular application to the JSON API hosted on another port (despite both services being on localhost, the different ports are also blocked).
+The topmost tutorial has the solution to this.

     {
     "resource_1": [